akeneo/pim-helpcenter/content/updates/2020-10/6-Measurement-families-limit-increased-to-300.md

 ::: meta-data type="New" features="Governance" available="mid-October"
 :::

-You can now create up to 300 measurement families to satisfy all your catalog modeling needs, especially when it comes to having many different measurement units.
+You can now create up to 300 measurement families to satisfy all of your catalog modeling needs, especially when it comes to having many different measurement units.

 ::: more
 [What is a measurement family?](../articles/what-about-measurements.html#what-is-a-measurement-family)